knmoody/Summer-Genomics-Tulane/jacana_pyrad_steps3_to_7.md

 ```

 * The most effective way I found was to edit the job file to make a directory for edits (a directory made last step), then make a local
 copy (using 'ln') of all the contents of that folder.
 Make your .srun file look like mine.
-Here are kep places I edited the step 2 job
+Here are key places I edited the step 2 job
 submission file.
    * change job name to _s3
    * change output name to .3